 Coming in at #1 in the Regional Colleges Rankings (West) via US News & World Report, this school awards for ACE Credit For Military Experience, follows ACE standards for credit, and awards credit for CLEP exam.
 Another veteran-friendly school!

-As I have shown you, not many of the top institutions (according to US News & World Report's ranking) are giving Veterans and military personnel the opportunity to acquire credit for their service experience and knowledge.
+As demonstrated, not many of the top institutions (according to US News & World Report's ranking) are providing veterans and military personnel the opportunity to acquire credit for their service experience and knowledge.

 Should you base your choice on which college or university to attend solely on whether or not you can acquire credit for military experience?

-I suggest getting the full picture of the institution's student-Veteran benefit programs before you enroll in or toss an institution to the side.
+Probably not, but getting the full picture of the institution's veteran and military benefit programs before you decide is a good idea.
 Going through the university's full profile to review all 17 different categories is the best way to do this.

-Each university has a "Military Offerings" tab on its CollegeRecon profile page where you can find all of the categories listed with a very simple 'yes' or 'no' as to whether they participate or not.
-If you have more questions about a specific university or their offerings you can begin a chat right there on CollegeRecon with the school’s veteran/military support admissions personnel directly within the tool.
+Each university has a "Military Offerings" section on its CollegeRecon profile page where you can find all of the categories listed with a very simple 'yes' or 'no' as to whether they participate or not.
+If you have more questions about a specific university or their offerings you can begin messaging with the school’s veteran/military support admissions personnel directly within the tool.
 This keeps your info private so that you don’t receive unsolicited calls or email.

-Another way to search for institutions with Veteran and military programs is to go directly to the search tab and click on all of the programs an institution must have in order for it to come up on your search.
-This way, the only schools you will be delving through will only have those programs that you deem necessary for your success.
+Another way to search for institutions with veteran and military programs is to go directly to the search tab and click on all of the programs an institution must have in order for it to come up on your search.
+This way, the only schools you will be sorting through will only have those programs that you deem necessary for your success.

 The better picture you have of schools' offerings, the better decision you will be able to make on whether it fits your specific needs.

-If I was to make my own list of top colleges and universities based only on the 17 categories of student-Veteran benefit programs what would that list look like?
-Look no further
+We used CollegeRecon to compile this list of top colleges and universities based only on the 17 categories of student-veteran benefit programs –

-The Top 8 Colleges and Universities with the Best Veterans Programs
+The Top 8 Colleges Universities With the Best Veteran and Military Programs